 Today, wine industry growth is largely from direct-to-consumer (DTC) digital commerce.
 Within this category, experience-based innovation has been infused into the tried-and-true drivers of revenue:

 3. Friction-free buying journeys

-With different and distinct segments of wine buyers come unique buying behaviors, varying price sensitivities, and differing loyalties.
-Data-driven personalization ensures a highly differentiated experience for each buyer group to increase conversions and purchase frequency.
+With different and distinct segments of wine buyers come unique buying behaviours, varying price sensitivities, and differing loyalties.
+Data-driven personalisation ensures a highly differentiated experience for each buyer group to increase conversions and purchase frequency.
 It can also entice consumers to be less price driven in their purchases.

-If fact, personalization may involve premiumization – especially with younger, more impulsive customers.
+If fact, personalization may involve premiumisation – especially with younger, more impulsive customers.

 Wine businesses have succeeded in profitably by taking the wine journey online, using digital experiences to truly engage customers and build trust.

 Fine Wine Delivery Company, for example, uses IBM Watson’s natural language processing and predictive analytic capabilities to help their customers choose the most appropriate wine for specific occasions.

 Winc, a wine club, personalises the wine-selection process.
 Selections are based on answers to a Palate Profile Quiz and then delivered straight to wine aficionado’s front door.

 We all know wine to be the quintessential social lubricant.
 It inspires conversations, promotes social bonding, and is the perfect relaxing counterpoint to the stress of everyday life.

 By leveraging AI and sophisticated data analytics, wine retailers can uncover intelligent insights that allow for this connectedness in a contactless environment.
 Recommendations are part of the in-person wine experience and even more so in the digital wine world.